App version: 0.1.0

 How Long Before Your Car Gets Repossessed?

-As mentioned, the amount of time you have before the repossession process starts is completely up to the lender.
+The amount of time you have before the repossession process starts is completely up to the lender.
 The best place to find how long before a car is repossessed is in your loan documents.
 In these documents, you’ll find the length of your grace period, which is the amount of time you have to make a loan payment without triggering late fees or going into default.
 Laws on when you’ve entered default vary from state to state.
 But in many states, the law allows repossession proceedings to start just one day after you miss a payment.
 However, most lenders will give you 90 days before they start repossession.

 Does Your Car Get Repossessed After Making the Missed Payments?

 Lenders typically don’t have to warn you that they’re going to repossess your car.
 You may not know it’s coming, and as a result, you may not have time to plan for it.Your best bet if you want to avoid repossession is to make your missed payments as quickly as possible.
 If you know you’re going to have trouble making your payments, contact your lender as soon as you can to explain your situation.
 As we’ve mentioned, they likely see repossession as a last resort on their part, so they may do what they can to help you pay off your loan.
 Go into the conversation knowing how much you can afford to pay and when you’re likely able to pay it.
 Your lender may work with you to offer solutions, such as loan deferment, which allows you to put off payment until you’re financially stable again.You also may talk to your lender about refinancing your loan to make it more manageable.
 When you refinance, you take out a new loan to pay off your old one.
-The new loan will hopefully have a lower interest rate, or a longer term that should help lower your monthly payments.
+The new loan will hopefully have a lower interest rate or a longer term that should help lower your monthly payments.
 Just keep in mind that while a lower monthly payment may be easier to budget for and make on time, a longer term means you’ll end up making interest payments for longer.
 This can ultimately increase the cost of your loan in the long run.

 The Takeaway